-If you're looking for a piece of equipment that gives you a full-body workout on a budget, then look no further than the best rowing machines for under £500.
+If you're looking for a piece of equipment that gives you a home workout on a budget, then look no further than the best budget rowing machines for under £500.
 If used correctly, a rowing machine will work the muscles in your core, upper and lower body, as well as help you burn some serious calories.

-The best rowing machines for under £500 at a glance:
+Best budget rowing machines for under £500 at a glance:

 So, if you're looking to expand your garage gym setup or want to invest in one piece of equipment to elevate your at-home workouts, invest in one of our picks of the best rowing machines in the UK for less than £500.